Boosters Social Share Badge

 June 6, 2025

-On June 2, the Hélène Keller garden in Paris played host to the very first Demo Day on the Louis Braille Campus.
+On June 2, the Hélène Keller Garden in Paris hosted the very first Demo Day of the Louis Braille Campus.

-With over 200 participants, 17 committed start-ups and 8 passionate speakers, everyone was united around the same goal: to advance inclusive innovation for the visually impaired.
+With over 200 participants, 17 participating startups, and 8 passionate speakers, everyone came together with a shared goal: to advance inclusive innovation for people with visual impairments.

-Throughout the day, exchanges were rich, demonstrations inspiring, and meetings numerous, highlighting projects with high social impact carried out by committed entrepreneurs, associations and partners.
+Throughout the day, the discussions were insightful, the demonstrations inspiring, and the interactions numerous, highlighting high-impact social projects led by dedicated entrepreneurs, organizations, and partners.

-The Demo Day enabled several start-ups and associations incubated or close to the Louis Braille Campus ecosystem to present their concrete solutions for promoting autonomy, accessibility and mobility:
+Demo Day provided an opportunity for several startups and organizations—whether incubated by or closely associated with the Campus Louis Braille ecosystem—to present their practical solutions for promoting independence, accessibility, and mobility:

 • Artha